My Mother always told me …

 Then came the crunch.
 One night she was spouting her hatred for gay males, from the red benches, on the 10 o’clock news.
 She got me so irate with her blatant and aggressive homophobia, totally twisting all messages to suit her arguments, and using her privileged position of national power to whip up even more media and social hatred, prejudice and discrimination.
 I went to bed soon after, livid at what I had heard, and the lack of any clear voice to counter-act her hyperbole.

-My partner and I lived in a rather small, terraced, Victorian house in Greenwich at the time.
+John and I lived in a rather small, terraced, Victorian house in Greenwich at the time.
 Our bedroom doubled up as my very over-crowded study.
 There was a computer on an old oak writing bureau in one corner, shelves and shelves of books adorning the walls, and there were some of my professional and academic certificates I had had framed, dotted around the place along with some memorable photos.

 It was a warm summer’s night, I remember well.
 The bedroom window was open and we could hear the traffic going over the nearby Woolwich Flyover, bu-buump, bu-buump, as each one crossed some metal tracking on the bridge.
 But there was no wind; it was a totally warm and calm night.